Are we really “getting” Diversity and Inclusion?

 Aha Moments Matter

 So, to my own aha moment.
 Since October 2018, I have been developing Conexion.ie, continually simplifying what we mean by Connecting your company culture, strategy & people, to bring both the business and what it feels like to work there higher.
-However, I only realised yesterday that the words Diversity & Inclusion themselves had not yet explicitly appeared in any of Conexion’s website content!
+However, I only realised yesterday that the words Diversity and Inclusion themselves had not yet explicitly appeared in any of Conexion’s website content!
 From both personal and professional perspectives, given my own diversity, how did this happen?
 For some of us, based on who we are and where we have worked along the way, is D&I so naturally ingrained that we assume its implied understanding when we talk about culture, strategy and people?
 Lesson learned for me that Conexion.ie needed to explicitly feature the words, for both our own and client ongoing consideration.

 One small step for Conexion.ie.
-However, if we all ensure that Diversity & Inclusion continually features on our strategic agendas, and we are addressing potential disconnects across all of the categories, likely one large step for D&I global connection.
+However, if we all ensure that Diversity and Inclusion continually features on our strategic agendas, and we are addressing potential disconnects across all of the categories, likely one large step for D&I global connection.

 Watch the Webinar – ‘How to Build a Diverse & Inclusive Workplace’